bnheise/ce-cli/README.md

   JavaScript file
 - Bundle dependencies shared by multiple components into a single shared dependency to reduce bundle size by removing duplicated code
+- Supports projects build with React and with Vue

 ## Installation